MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Managing-Windows-PowerShell-Drives.md

 + remove-psdrive  <<<< -name office
 ```

-## Adding and Removing Drives Outside Windows PowerShell
+## Adding and removing drives outside PowerShell

-Windows PowerShell detects file system drives that are added or removed in Windows, including
+PowerShell detects filesystem drives that are added or removed in Windows, including:

-network drives that are mapped, USB drives that are attached, and drives that are deleted by using
+- network drives that are mapped
-either the **net use** command or the **WScript.NetworkMapNetworkDrive** and **RemoveNetworkDrive**
+- USB drives that are attached
-methods from a Windows Script Host (WSH) script.
+- Drives that are deleted using the `net use` command or from a Windows Script Host (WSH) script